Wow! Socialism doesn’t work? Who would have thought it. CNBC reported that the revolution is ailing even in Chavez’ hometown.

 Venezuela makes the decisions about what products are sold and at what price.
 In a free market, the people decide and they are free to make decisions about savings, investment, production and consumption.

 Socialist regimes seek to clamp down on the behavior of prices in a free market.
 Their leaders consider that only the centralized government apparatus should determine prices.

-The free market price system is a threat to all types of centralized control, but especially to a centralized control of the economy such as that practiced by totalitarian, socialist, or communist regimes.
+The free-market price system is a threat to all types of centralized control, but especially to centralized control of the economy such as that practiced by totalitarian, socialist, or communist regimes.
 They ignore the subjective value of products.

-Marxists believe that that the amount of work which a product requires must determine its price, and that the most expensive goods must be those completed with the greatest amount of work
+Marxists believe that the amount of work that a product requires must determine its price, and that the most expensive goods must be those completed with the greatest amount of work

 Economic mismanagement, compounded by the recent plunge in prices, has created serious problems for the oil business, analysts say and as Fox News reported.

 Following a 2002-2003 strike, Chavez drove out thousands of workers at PDVSA Gas and bloated its payrolls with government supporters who lacked training and experience.
 As he drained a windfall from record oil prices to spend on social projects, the company fell behind on its bills and investment slowed.
 The result, analysts say, has been a steady decline in production from 3.3 million barrels a day in 1998, the year before Chavez took office, to the current estimated 2.4 million barrels.